Tuesday, January 5, 2021

 ¹And who is greater, more significant, more valuable and worthy of our respect, honor, and worship then the Creator and Sustainer of love, life, and all things?
 No one and nothing!
 For from him through him and to him or all things!

-²To continue living in a state of rebellion unchecked by death would result in only increasing destruction by us.
+²To continue living in a state of rebellion unchecked by death, only results in increasing destruction by us.

 ³I am speaking of humanity in general when in a state of separation from God.
 We can be and are freed of these things the more we understand, receive and partake of the love of God.

-⁴And not only are we approved by the Creator of all things - the most significant person in the universe - but this same person provided for us what was necessary for that approval.
+⁴And not only are we approved by the Creator of all things - the most significant person in the universe - but this same person provided for us all that was necessary for that approval.
 This in great part is why He is so significant.

 ⁵God's description of us just before we rebelled.